 -

-This study demonstrates that co-treatment with 3-bromopyruvate and cetuximab overcomes resistance in colorectal cancer cells by activating autophagy-dependent ferroptosis and apoptosis.
-The findings highlight a mechanistically distinct, multi-pathway approach to surmounting therapeutic resistance, with implications for translational oncology.
+The referenced study demonstrates that co-treatment with 3-bromopyruvate and cetuximab overcomes both intrinsic and acquired resistance to cetuximab in colorectal cancer cells by activating autophagy-dependent ferroptosis and apoptosis.
+These findings clarify the mechanistic basis of drug resistance and offer a promising therapeutic approach for resistant colorectal cancer.

 -